marebits/marebits-locker/README.md

 In order to use the Mare Bits Locker, your wallet must have a $MARE balance greater than zero.

 ## Deployment
-Here are the deployed contract addresses:
+Here are the deployed contract addresses.
+Please note, Etherscan/Polygonscan make interacting with verified contracts *very easy* and all of these are verified.
+Click the link below, then click on Read Contract to get data and Write Contract to execute functions that modify the block chain (you will need a wallet like [Metamask](https://metamask.io/) if you are using the Write Contract functions).

 * Ethereum:
   - Mare Bits Locker: (TBD)